 Above: Desk Central in the Studio Office – Book research from the library moves to the office for continued pattern study for restoration work and historical inspiration for new design work.
 Private lectures with instructional lessons in knitting and crochet and other needle work genres also take place here.
 Teaching includes learn-how as well as custom lessons in areas of special interest to the client.

 When repairs and restorations are completed, there is the task of writing notes detailing what was done to bring a piece to whole again.

 For new designs, swatching of pattern ideas happens here.
 Instructions are written and patterns are tested.
 Then the photo shoots are done.
 A final edit is performed and pattern instructions for needle workers are declared complete.
 Lastly, the new pattern is posted to the website.

 Above: Project Table – where a whole lot happens.
-Swatch boards on the wall are the result of test-swatching new design elements during the creative process.
+Swatch boards on the wall are the result of test swatching new design idea elements during the creative process.
 The swatch boards become by-product artwork providing continued inspiration, and they’re lots of fun to make, too.